ColeBennett/binance-auto-blacklist/README.md

 * If you are on Windows run the ProfitTrailer-blacklist.bat file and keep it open.
 If you are not on Windows please run the jar file as you normally would run a jar file in your OS.

 # Usage for PTF
+* MUST HAVE PTF V1.3.5.320 & UP!
+If you do not know what version please use the latest from here https://github.com/mehtadone/PTFeeder/releases
 * Download the latest zip file from https://github.com/bennettca/binance-auto-blacklist/releases
 * Extract the three files and place them in your ProfitTrailer Feeder folder
 * Modify the settings if you wish